What to Do When Your NAS Thecus M3800 RAID Array Breaks: Recovery Techniques

 By implementing these mechanisms, you can significantly reduce the risk of data loss on NAS Thecus M3800 devices.
 It is important to regularly monitor and test the synchronization or replication processes to ensure their effectiveness.

-Although NAS M3800 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS M3800 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view